 To counter this, it’s crucial we don’t lose our empathy and compassion.

-One of the ways to keep our humanity intact is to do what we love.
+One of the ways we can keep our humanity intact is to do what we love.
 If we’re doing what brings us joy, we’re more able to keep our hearts open and less likely to take our bitterness and frustration out on the world.
 Doing what I love makes me feel lighter.
 I treat people better, including myself.
 I laugh easily and become more patient and generous.
 In short, I become a better human.

 Not all of us can be formidable orators and campaigners, but we might become great carpenters and musicians.
 By living our dreams we inspire others to do the same.
 What’s more, doing what we love gives people hope, entertainment and joy – things sorely lacking in times of hardship.